 When To Visit Arches National Park

-Arches is an arid high desert landscape where the nights are cool and the days are warm to hot.
+Arches National Park is an arid high desert landscape where the nights are cool and the days are warm to hot.
 The area features extreme elevation and temperature changes, sometimes over 40 degrees in a single day.
 The summer temperatures can average 105 degrees!

 Be prepared for the desert and elevation by staying hydrated, wearing layers and protecting yourself from the sun with hats or sunscreen.